wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 Do that and you may see an error similar to this:

 ![Error when trying to just place a Web Component into an Angular application without some other steps.](/content/blog/using-web-components-in-an-angular-application-joyful-fun/custom_elements_schema-error.jpg "Template parse error")

+Angular wants to know about everything that’s going on in the application so it can optimize and run as performantly as possible.
+If it’s not a standard HTML element or an Angular component, that will throw an error.

+> **“We believe that writing beautiful apps should be joyful and fun.”**
+>
+> **\- Angular**